sparkle-project/sparkle-project.github.io/documentation/customization/index.md

     - (void)setAutomaticallyDownloadsUpdates:(BOOL)automaticallyDownloadsUpdates;
     - (BOOL)automaticallyDownloadsUpdates;

+There is a risk of race conditions.
 If you want to make sure these settings are changed before the first automatic update check, you should do this in the `NSApplication` delegate method `-applicationWillFinishLaunching:`.
 For a non-app bundle you should then make the changes immediately after you first create the `SUUpdater` instance in your code.

 A few more methods of interest: